 – Periareolar: The incision is made just under and along the areola

-- Transumbilical: The incision is made in the belly button (Not Recommended)
+– Transumbilical: The incision is made in the belly button (Not Recommended).
+Dr. Lapuerta does not offer the transumbilical incision.

+It can be difficult to estimate the cost of breast augmentation in Houston since each patient brings about a unique set of circumstances.
+However, breast implants from Dr. Lapuerta generally cost somewhere between $5,500 and $7,500.
 The cost for breast augmentation surgery will vary depending on whether saline implants or silicone implants are used.
-The average cost for breast augmentation using saline implants is about $5,500-$6,500.
+The average cost for breast augmentation using saline implants is about $6,000.
 Silicone implants generally run about $1,000 more.
+In order to get an accurate estimate for the cost of breast implants, contact Dr. Lapuerta’s office to schedule a consultation today.